professorcode1/College-Time-Table-Scheduler/README.md

 - Make sure you have node installed
 - Make sure you have Python 3.6(or above),make and GCC installled(for unix/linux)
 - for any other OS refer here to know the dependencies https://www.npmjs.com/package/node-gyp
+- open the terminal in the folder of the project
 - run `npm -g node-gyp` to get the gyp compiler
 - run `node-gyp configure` in terminal to configure it to your machine
 - run `npm install` to get all the node modules as well as generate the build files